sioneptune/image-classifier/README.md

 * the image cropped to the bouding box (called the "bounding box" image)
 * the normalized image

 In order to get the bounding box, we must modify the original image because some images have stains which come from the scan.
-We get the drawing average color and whiten all the pixels which are not similar to this color.
+We get the average ink color and whiten all the pixels which are not similar to this color.
 Then, the drawing is dilated to close the holes.
-Thanks to this processing, the computed bounding box is more precised.
+Thanks to this process, the computed bounding box is more accurate.
-The "bounding box" image is used for the image normalization.
+The "bounding box" image is used to normalize the image.

-The normalized images all have the exact same dimensions.
-It is very useful to compare features between images.
+The normalized images all have the exact same dimensions of 180 by 180 pixels.
+This makes it possible to directly compare features between images.
-To normalize each image, we enlarged the biggest dimension of their "bounding box" image to the normalized image frame and we centered it with its other dimension.
+To normalize each image, we scaled the image along its largest axis until it reached the desired dimension, and centered the image along the smaller axis.

 ### API implementation
-We have decided to implement an API in order to simplify the ARFF file generation.
+We have decided to implement an API to request certain features in order to simplify the generation of the ARFF files.
 From the main, it is possible to generate an ARFF file by calling the `exportARFF` method and by giving it the list of features that we want.

 The method `exportARFF` iterates over the image list and the feature list to get each feature by calling the appropriate method.